paulperry/kaggle/README.md

 and organized workflow so you can keep track of your progress, reproduce and share your results.
 This repo is towards that goal.

-The place to start in each of the directories is an ipynb file, if there is one.
+The place to start is the README in each of the directories, which should provide some background on how the competition went and point to the right ipynb file.

 Paul.